 “The last few days have brought quite a bit of precipitation across the region.
 While the district is comfortable with removing the general fire season restrictions, it is important to remember that weather patterns could change and conditions could return to dry and windy.
 This probably isn’t the right time to burn slash or large debris piles.
 Waiting for more moisture and a sustained fall weather pattern is key.”
 Said Matt Howard, Wallowa Unit Forester.

-With the termination of fire season, requirements for obtaining a burn permit for residential yard debris burning and burn barrels are no longer in effect.
+With the termination of fire season, landowners can begin burning in burn barrels or yard debris piles.
 Terminating fire season does not relieve landowners or forest operators of lawful responsibilities concerning the safe burning of debris or slash piles.

 Specific Smoke Management/Burning Advisory Information:

 • If you are under the protection of a rural or city fire department, please call and ask what their burning restrictions are.
 Burn permits for burn barrels or small amounts of yard debris are not required on lands protected by the Oregon Department of Forestry.
 In addition, burning within the Confederated Tribes of the Umatilla Indian Reservation (CTUIR) requires a permit from CTUIR.
 You must follow all requirements as outlined in the permit.

 • Burning slash from forestry and logging activities requires a Notification of Operation/PDM from ODF.
 In addition to this permit, the local ODF office must be contacted prior to ignition.
 Before burning in northeast Oregon, it is important to check weather conditions relative to smoke management.
 For smoke management forecasts call your local ODF office or visit the following website:

 • Slash burns must be registered with the local ODF office at least 7 days prior to burning and burning accomplishments must be reported within 7 days following the burn.
 Please remember that our offices are closed to walk-in public.
 Phone your local office prior to visiting to make an appointment.